Klosmi/html-basics/JS-basic.md

 - syntax: `parent.removeChild(child);`

-- has full browser support (Internet Explor too)
+- has full browser support (Internet Explorer too)

 - [eg.:](https://developer.mozilla.org/en-US/docs/Web/API/Node/removeChild#examples)
   *If we want to remove an `<li>`, we can't just select the the `<li>` and `removeChild`.
 Instead, we have to select the parent, the `<ul>`, and then call remove child and pass in the `<li>`.*